Idaho National Laboratory: Loss of Fluid Test (LOFT) facility

 The world's first Loss-of-Fluid-Test reactor started up at INL on March 12, 1976.
 It repeatedly simulated loss-of-coolant accidents that could potentially occur in commercial nuclear power plants.
 Many safety designs for reactors around the world are based on these tests.
 LOFT experiments helped accident recovery efforts after the Three Mile Island accident in 1979.

 Test Area North

-In 1949, an area of the fringe of the NRTS property named "Test Area North", or TAN, was developed by the U.S. Air Force and the Atomic Energy Commission to support the Aircraft Nuclear Propulsion program's attempt to develop a nuclear-powered aircraft.
+In 1949, an area on the fringe of the NRTS property named "Test Area North", or TAN, was developed by the U.S. Air Force and the Atomic Energy Commission to support the Aircraft Nuclear Propulsion program's attempt to develop a nuclear-powered aircraft.
 The program's Heat Transfer Reactor Experiments (HTRE) were conducted here in 1955 by contractor General Electric, and were a series of tests to develop a system of transferring reactor-heated air to a modified General Electric J47 jet engine.
 The planned aircraft, the Convair X-6, was to be test flown at TAN, and a large hangar with radiation shielding was built on the site.
 The program was cancelled, however, before the accompanying 15000 ft runway could be built.